 Confusing?
 Let’s take a closer look.
 The first two chords are simply progressing in cycle movement.
 The qualities of the chords, major 7b5 and sus, and Herbie’s unique voicings are what give them their unique sound, but other than that, nothing out of the ordinary.

 Measures 3 and 4 consist of a minor ii V progression located a half-step below the first two chords (measures 1 and 2).
-Again, it’s the quality of the chords, combined with Herbie’s specific voicings that give these chords their ...
+Again, it’s the quality of the chords, combined with Herbie’s specific voicings that give ...